A variant of the Erd\H{o}s-Gy\'arf\'as problem for $K_8$: Introduction

 \begin{df} For a collection $\mathcal{H}$ of graphs, an $\mathcal{H}$-(graph)-code on vertex set $[n]$ is a collection $\mathcal{C}\subseteq \mathbb{F}_2^{\binom{[n]}{2}}$ of graphs on vertex set $[n]$ for which $\mathcal{C} + \mathcal{C} = \{G_1 + G_2|G_1, G_2\in\mathcal{C}\}$ does not contain images of any $H\in\mathcal{H}$. \end{df}

 In analogy to the efficiency of error correcting codes, Alon et al.~\cite{alon2024graph, alon2023structured} investigated the maximum density of an $\mathcal{H}$-code on vertex set $[n]$, defined as

 For any family $\mathcal{H}$ of forbidden graphs, $d_{\mathcal{H}}(n)$ is a decreasing function of $n$.
-The value of $d_{\mathcal{H}}(n)$ have been studied in \cite{alon2023structured} for the family of disconnected graphs, the family of not 2-connected graphs, the family of non-Hamiltonian graphs and the family of graphs containing or avoiding a spanning star.
-In \cite{alon2024graph}, Alon studied the case where $\mathcal{H}=\{H\}$ consists of a single graph and determined the order of magnitude of $d_{\{H\}}(n)$ when $H$ is a star or a matching.
-Conlon, Lee and Versteegen \cite{conlon2024around} proved that $d_{\{H\}}(n)=o(1)$ when $H$ is a positive graph.
+A more general problem, where $\mathcal{C} + \mathcal{C}$ must avoid a family of graphs \emph{on vertex set $[n]$} (\textit{i.e.}~without considering images) has been studied in \cite{alon2023structured}.
+In particular, \cite{alon2023structured} considered the family of connected graphs, the family of 2-connected graphs, the family of Hamiltonian graphs, the family of graphs containing a spanning star and the complements of each of these families.
+The case of graph-codes was also considered in the same work under the framework of families on vertex set $[n]$ defined by local conditions.
 For the family $\mathcal{K}$ of all cliques, a conjecture of Gowers \cite{gowers} implies that $d_{\mathcal{K}}(n) = o(1)$, which remains open.

 One may also consider the linear setting, where the graph code $\mathcal{C}\leq \mathbb{F}_2^{\binom{[n]}{2}}$ is a vector subspace.
 In this setting we have $\mathcal{C} + \mathcal{C} = \mathcal{C}$, resulting in the following definition of linear graph codes.